 The Roaches Walk Map

-Parking at The Roaches is available in marked bays on the roadside and is free of charge.
+Parking at The Roaches Peak District is available in marked bays on the roadside and is free of charge.

 If using Google Maps to navigate, use the marker ‘The Roaches UKC Parking‘ to direct you to the correct place.
 However, parking is available all along Roach Road in the designated and clearly marked areas.
 On busier days, you may need to drive further along the road to find a space.

-Alternatively, use the GPS coordinates of 53.156293, -1.995408 in any navigation app to get to the nearest parking area to the start point of The Roaches walk.
+Alternatively, use the GPS coordinates of 53.156293, -1.995408 in any navigation app to get to the nearest The Roaches parking area to the start point of this walk.
 Unfortunately, putting in a postcode won’t work as it covers a large rural area and will take you to the completely wrong place!

 Walk Start Point